Future-Proof Your Payments with Our Unified Payments API

 - It has deep relationships with all the major issuing banks

-Reduces your risk of fraud and chargebacks
+Reduces fraud and chargeback risks

 Fraud is every online merchant’s nightmare.
 It's a common cause of chargebacks, which result in billions of dollars of lost revenue for merchants each year.